Need to know

 Travel bans introduced to curb the COVID-19 coronavirus have caused turmoil in the travel industry.
 Airlines, travel agents, cruise lines, hotels and tour providers have all been affected by large-scale cancellations and rebookings.

+Companies such as STA Travel and Virgin have entered administration.
 Some of these companies may become insolvent.
 Others will just act unreasonably in a bid to hold on to your money.